If you're experiencing deliverability issues, take a look at the frequently asked questions, below.

-Please also note that deliverability is determined by a number of factors, including your domain reputation, how often users open or click your emails, how often users mark your messages as spam (email complaints), the content of your emails, your sending practices, your IP reputation and other factors.
+Deliverability is determined by a number of factors, including your domain reputation, how often users open or click your emails, how often users mark your messages as spam (email complaints), the content of your emails, your sending practices, your IP reputation, and other factors.
 This document is designed to help you identify the root cause of your deliverability issues and provide suggestions to resolve them.

 Are you on shared or dedicated IPs?

-If you're on dedicated IPs, are you properly warmed up?
-It takes 6 weeks to warm up.
+- If you're on dedicated IPs, are they properly warmed up?
+It takes six weeks to warm up.
 There's a chance your email might go to spam during that time because your IP is still establishing a reputation with ISPs.

 Are you using a new sending domain?

 To check if your records are set, go to Project > Settings > DNS Setup.
-Note that this only applies if you are on shared IP's, this page is not used if you are on dedicated IP's.
+This only applies if you are on shared IPs, this page is not used if you are on dedicated IPs.